What to Do About a Low Settlement Offer After a Car Accident in Georgia

 After a car accident, the insurance company may offer a settlement that looks quick and easy.
 But if the amount fails to cover your medical bills, lost income, and pain, it is likely a low offer.
 Many insurers count on injured drivers accepting less than they deserve.

-Why Insurance Companies Make Low Settlement Offers
+Why Insurance Companies Offer a Low Settlement After a Car Crash

-Their Priority Is Profit, Not Fair Compensation
+Their Priority Is Profit, Not a Fair Car Accident Settlement

-The First Offer Is Rarely the Best
+The First Settlement Offer Is Rarely the Best

 Delays Are Used as a Tactic